 AmeriCorps and Senior Corps Respond to Nation’s Opioid Epidemic

 Our nation is in the midst of an unprecedented opioid epidemic.
 This growing crisis is causing devastating effects, placing burdens on workplaces, the health care system, families, states, and communities.
-Through the more than 325,000 Senior Corps and AmeriCorps members, CNCS continues to support substance abuse prevention, education, reduction, and recovery programs through local nonprofits, faith-based, and community organizations across the country.
+Through the commitment of approximately 300,000 Senior Corps and AmeriCorps members, CNCS continues to support substance abuse prevention, education, reduction, and recovery programs through local nonprofits, faith-based, and community organizations across the country.

 This year, CNCS has invested more than $10.5 million in opioid-related AmeriCorps and Senior Corps projects.
 This investment supports 1,200 AmeriCorps and Senior Corps members in more than 150 communities across 45 states.
 CNCS has also made available up to $4.1 million in education scholarships for the AmeriCorps members funding by these grants to help them pay for college, vocational training, or pay back student loans.